Articles > Public Administration > What is a city manager?

 Reviewed by Christina Neider, EdD, Dean of the College of Social and Behavioral Sciences

+For cities that use a council-manager form of government, and also for some mayor-council cities, a city manager is an important role.
 No matter how small the town or big the city, it takes a team of people to keep everything running smoothly.
-With so many departments working for the city government, it’s important to have a city manager as a leader.
+With so many departments working for the city government, it’s important to have a someone to serve as a leader and administrator.

-The city manager, also known as the city administrator, works closely with the mayor.
+Also known as the city administrator, this role works closely with the mayor.
 However, while the mayor is an elected official who deals with the political side of city politics and is the public face of the government, the city manager works behind the scenes to help the town thrive.

 The city manager fulfills a wide variety of duties.
 Depending on the size of the city government, they may have the help of various department heads and assistants.
 The duties of a city manager include:

-• Financial planning and budgeting: While the yearly budget for a town or city is approved by the mayor and the city council, it’s put together by the city manager and their staff.
+- Financial planning and budgeting: While the yearly budget for a town or city is approved by the mayor and the city council, it’s put together by the city administrator/manager and their staff.
 This budget must account for the needs of that fiscal year while also acknowledging and planning for the city’s goals and projected growth in the long term.

-• Coordinating and supervising staff: The city manager works closely with the heads of various departments, such as law enforcement, parks and recreation, health and more.
-These departments handle specific tasks daily, but the city manager provides general supervision and brings the department heads together to facilitate interdepartmental communication and cooperation.
+- Coordinating and supervising staff: The manager of a city works closely with the heads of various departments, such as law enforcement, parks and recreation, health and more.
+These departments handle specific tasks daily with general supervision to bring the department heads together to facilitate interdepartmental communication and cooperation.

-• General administration: Every city has a hierarchy and a structure.
-The city manager’s job is to make sure that, from an administrative standpoint, the city is running according to established policies and laws.
+- General administration: Every city has a hierarchy and a structure.
+This job makes sure that, from an administrative standpoint, the city is running according to established policies and laws.

 How to become a city manager

-How does someone become a city manager?
 These professionals are appointed to their positions, so they must possess a certain set of skills, education and experience to meet the qualifications for this important job.
-The U.S. Bureau of Labor Statistics (BLS) characterizes city managers as “chief executive officers of governments,” responsible for overseeing budgets, programs and performance of a city.
-Let’s look at the skills and education you should consider if you’re interested in becoming a city manager.
+The U.S. Bureau of Labor Statistics (BLS) categorizes city managers as “chief executive officers of governments ,” responsible for overseeing budgets, programs and performance of a city.
+Let’s look at the skills and education you should consider if you’re interested in managing a city.

 Important skills

-A city manager is responsible for many tasks.
-With those tasks comes a wide range of skills required to perform the job well.
-A city manager can benefit from the following skills:
+With many tasks comes a wide range of skills required to perform the job well, including these:

-• Communication: A city manager will have to be able to write and speak well.
-This includes writing articles for the local newspaper, leading meetings with department heads, speaking with the town council and leading town hall meetings with citizens.
+- Communication: The ability to write and speak well includes providing information to the local newspaper, and being interviewed for the radio or local news, leading meetings with department heads, speaking with the town council and leading town hall meetings with citizens.

-• Fiscal management: Understanding how to create a budget (and use the appropriate digital tools to do so) is a vital part of being a city manager.
-This involves a certain level of financial literacy.
-A city manager needs to be able to problem-solve if the city is over budget for the fiscal year.
+- Fiscal management: Understanding how to create a budget (and use the appropriate digital tools to do so) is a vital part of managing a city.
+This involves a certain level of financial literacy to problem-solve if the city is over budget for the fiscal year.

-• Project management: While the city manager might not be working directly on every project in the city, they do need project management skills.
-Keeping projects on schedule and on budget is an important part of the job.
+- Project management: Keeping projects on schedule and on budget is an important part of the administration aspect of the job.
+While they might not be working directly on every project in the city, they do need project management skills.

-• Public speaking: While not as public a figure as the mayor, the city manager does have to speak in front of the public at times.
+- Public speaking: While not as public a figure as the mayor, the city administrator/manager does have to speak in front of the public at times.
 This could be a speech at a city council meeting or the opening remarks of a town hall meeting.
-A city manager may need to be interviewed on the radio or local news as well.

 City managers learn these skills in a variety of ways, often through a mix of education and work experience.